Generated at: 2026-05-16 10:25:43

 Moving Away from Individual-Dependent Sales Activities

-By sharing the sales techniques often performed based on the intuition of top performers with all employees, you can move away from sales activities that rely solely on individual talent.
+By sharing the sales techniques often performed based on the intuition of top performers with the entire team, you can move away from sales activities that rely solely on individual talent.
 Analyzing the differences between top performers and those struggling to meet targets reveals the secrets to improving overall sales performance.

 For example, by documenting the flow of lost and won deals in sales support tools or other data, you can visualize effective rebuttals for objections and successful closing techniques.

-If this information is managed in the cloud so that sales representatives can access it at any time, you can standardize skill levels across the team and elevate the capabilities of the entire sales department.
+By managing this information in the cloud so that sales representatives can access it at any time, you can standardize skill levels across the team and elevate the capabilities of the entire sales department.

 Implementation Steps for Sales Support